 FUE Hair Transplant in Ann Arbor

 Michigan’s Dr. Pramit Malhotra understands that it is natural to be fearful of the appearance of hair plugs, but this technique hasn’t been used in 25 years.
 The current techniques allow hair restoration to be an essentially undetectable procedure once the transplanted hair grows in.
-Dr. Pramit Malhotra offers the latest hair restoration technology to Michigan men and women struggling with hair loss.
+Dr. Pramit Malhotra himself has had a hair transplantation procedure so he understands what looks natural and undetectable.

 Table of Contents

 All of the best hair transplant surgeons will tell you that each hair restoration case is unique.
 People have different types of hair, ranging from straight to curly, thick to thin, dense to sparse, and in a variety of hues.